-As much as I hate to admit it, what you pack for baby’s first flight is one of the most important piece of reducing stress when traveling with a baby.
+As much as I hate to admit it, what you pack for baby’s first flight is one of the most important ways to reduce stress when traveling with a baby.
 I pride myself on packing light on all my trips.
 I did three weeks in Bali with a single piece of carry on luggage.
 I traveled through Europe for five weeks with only a backpack.
 Traveling light is my jam.
 Sadly, that style of traveling is not something I have the privilege of doing now that I have a child.
 Having a baby requires stuff, and while I want to push back against it, there are key things that you will need to bring with you.
 I have included what I believe are the bare minimum things so you can fly easefully with your baby.

 1. A Change of Clothes

 Bring an extra set of clothes for a blow out or other super fun bodily fluid situations that are bound to happen.
-If it’s a long flight and you don’t want to wait until you land, you might want to think about bringing an extra set of clothing or at the very least an additional t-shirt for yourself if you end up a casualty in your babies complete and total body freedom.
+Also don’t forget some clothes for you if you end up a casualty in your babies complete and total body freedom.
 At the least a replacement shirt for you.

 2. Comfort Blankets